JetBrains/ring-ui/blocks/font-icon/font-icon.md

 2. Edit icon set there

-3. Save projects to font-icon.json and download icons archive
+3. Save projects to `font-icon.json` and download `font-icon.zip` archive

 4. Replace font files with files from `font-icon.zip/fonts`